 ⇒ I have lost a big amount of money somewhere in the market.

-- Save money: To keep money so that you can use it in the future.
+To keep the money so that you can use it in the future.

 ⇒ I save $ 200 a month.
 I’m planning to go on holiday.